Skip to content

 In some cases, avoiding async loading and directly importing the catalogs by the code that uses them may be desired.
 This is how Paraglide works.
 However, it is not recommended as all catalogs then get bundled with the code that uses them even though only one for a single locale is required by the user.
 This can inflate the bundle size.
 But if this is desired anyway, it can be enabled here.

-type: string default: {catalog dir}/.output
+type: string default: {localesDir}/.output

 Where to write the transformed code.
 A mirror structure is created in this directory and the transformed code is put there.